FX7/kinder/README.md

 For now there are some assumptions for this to work:

 * Working docker / podman installation.
-* Kodi API is accessable.
+* (Kodi API is accessable.)
+Not needed for streaming provider voting!
 * pull docker image via `docker pull docker.io/effex7/kinder:latest`

 ## Settings

+The following environment variable **must** to be set before start with Kodi.
+They are not needed for streaming provider voting:

+* KT_KODI_HOST : Host of your Kodi instance. eg: 192.168.0.100

-The following environment variables **must** to be set before start:
+The following environment variables **may** be set before start:

 * KT_KODI_USERNAME : Username to access your Kodi API.
+Default is _kodi_.
 * KT_KODI_PASSWORD : Password to access your Kodi API.
-* KT_KODI_HOST : Host of your Kodi instance. eg: 192.168.0.100

-The following environment variables **may** be set before start:
+Default is _kodi_.
 * KT_KODI_PORT : Port of your Kodi instance.
-Usually 8080
+Default is _8080_
 * KT_SMB_USER : Username to access your samba share.
 * KT_SMB_PASSWORD : Password to access your samba share.